akienzle32/LIN1505-final-project/README.md

 # LIN1505-final-project

 This was my final project for a computational linguistics class (LIN1505) that I took in Fall 2019 at the University of Toronto, taught by Barend Beekhuizen.
-Put very simply, the program, written in Python and employing the spaCy dependency parser, extracts sentences featuring verbs of particular lexical classes in a syntactic context of interest from the Corpus of Contemporary American English and writes them out to a .txt file.
+Put very simply, the program, written in Python and employing the spaCy dependency parser, extracts sentences featuring verbs of particular lexical classes in a particular syntactic context from the Corpus of Contemporary American English and writes them out to a .txt file.
 For the project, I was interested in the syntactic alternation seen in (1)-(2).

 (1) Henry cleared all the dishes from the table.
 (2) Henry cleared the table of all the dishes.